 Manufacturers are liable to consumers who become injured by using a defective product.
 Hundreds of consumer goods are recalled each year for safety problems because they cause accidents that harm buyers.
 Even distributors can breach the implied warranty of merchantability by leasing or selling a defective product that severely injures a consumer.
 Buyers can sue for harm they suffer caused by a product’s intended or “foreseeable.”
 They are entitled to damages for injuries caused by any defect in the manufacture, design, or sale of a product.
 An experienced defective product lawyer will ensure that manufacturers and vendors are held liable for your harm.

 If your injury was caused by someone else’s negligence, the experienced Middleboro personal injury attorneys at Sousa & Sousa can help.
-For over 50 years, we have successfully represented injured victims in Easton and other areas of Massachusetts.
+For over 37 years, we have successfully represented injured victims in Easton and other areas of Massachusetts.
 At Sousa & Sousa, we understand that accidents are traumatic and are committed to helping you obtain the compensation you deserve.
-Our office is conveniently located in Downtown Taunton on 14 Taunton Green.
-For a free consultation, call us today (508) 823-6111 or contact us online.
+For a free consultation, call us today (508) 230-5300 or contact us online.